renatoathaydes/keepup/README.md

 * application decides when to check for updates, and when to apply it.
 * application can perform any check required in the distributed zip file.
 * supports immediate app restart and update on exit.
-* does not enforce where app is distributed from: use GitHub Releases, Amazon S3, GitLab, your own server or anything else.
+* does not enforce where app is distributed from: use GitHub Releases, Bintray, Amazon S3, your own server or anything else.
 * 100% configured with code.
 * no bash or batch scripts involved: Keepup is pure Java, hence naturally multi-platform.
 * works with any JVM language (Kotlin, Groovy, Scala...) that can be packaged with jlink.